 The Selection Process

 The Elizabeth Zintl Leadership Award uses a pan-university nomination and selection process.
-We publish an open call for nominations in March.
+We publish an open call for nominations in the spring each year.
 Our selection committee chooses the nominee whose high degree of professionalism, creativity, and commitment best reflect Elizabeth Zintl’s significant contributions to the University.
 The award is presented in the fall.